Introduction | Links | Events and cool things to do | Hiking/outdoors | Getaways | Lodging | Restaurants | Getting here

 Sherpa's 825 Walnut St., next to Di Napoli.
 Excellent Indian/Nepalese restaurant.
 Pleasant ambience in a charming Victorian house.
 They even have some Tibetan entrées.
 (Boulderites are connoisseurs of Tibetan spirituality, but prefer cuisine from milder, more agriculture-friendly climes.)
 Good venue for showing off Boulder's charms. $$-$$$.
 303-440-7151.The Kitchen 1039 Pearl Street.
 Fine dining, casual ambience, but not quite our favorite.
 Founded by Kimball Musk, brother of Elon Musk.
 Reservations recommended. $$$.
 The Kitchen Next Door features simpler fare-- nice soups, sandwiches, etc., served quickly.
-Fairly noisy. $-$$.
+Noisy. $-$$.

 Brewpubs .
 BJ's Moved to 1690 28th St (near Walnut; formerly on Pearl Street Mall) (See photo at the top of this page and Jook Leung's amazing 360 degree VR image; that's Jeremiah Red I'm drinking).
 Excellent salads, sandwiches, pizzas and, of course, brews.
 Not quite gourmet, but everything is fresh and well-prepared. $-$$.
 Very popular.
 The Walnut Brewery, Walnut near 11th has good food and excellent brews.
 Noisy. $$.

 Coffeehouses (Too many for a complete list): Pearl Street from West to East: Trident Booksellers and Cafe (10th): adjacent to new/used bookstore.
 Intellectuals of all ages.
 The Cup (16th).
 Laughing Goat (17th) has music or poetry most evenings.
 Several have free wireless Internet hot spots.
-Of course there's that ubiquitous Seattle-based chain you can find everywhere.Neighborhood Off the beaten path but worth the treck.
-You'll need to drive, take a bus, or bicycle if you're staying downtown.
+Of course there's that ubiquitous Seattle-based chain you can find everywhere.Neighborhood Off the beaten path but worth the treck, especially on Friday and Saturday nights when downtown is mobbed.
 See also Twenty-Ninth Street.

 Tandoori Grill Broadway at Table Mesa, South Boulder, about three miles south of downtown.
 Our favorite Indian restaurant.
 Superb samosas and much more. $$.
 We also like the Himalayas on 14th Street just north of Pearl (downstairs next to the Cheesecake factory), which has a dinner buffet. $$.
 Boulder's Indian restaurants have excellent lunch buffets for around $7.